rahuldesai1/AppReview/README.md

 `flask run`

 ## Deloying on Heroku
+1. push to heroku remote
+2. `heroku open` to open in browser

 ## Instructions for Using
 1. Create an account and then create a new group: "mlab"